timqian/follows-you/README.md

 # Follows You?

-Chrome extension to add a tag indicating whether a user follows you on GitHub.
+Adds a tag indicating whether a user follows you on GitHub

 ## Screenshot